lervag/vimtex/DOCUMENTATION.md

 The desired PDF viewer is specified  with `g:vimtex_view_method` variable, and the specified viewer is initialized from `view/VIEWER.vim` (e.g.
 `view/zathura.vim`).
-This does essentialy just the following for a given VimTeX
+This does essentially just the following for a given VimTeX
 state:

 ```vim